MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-luis-dialogs.md

 ---
 title: Enable language understanding with LUIS | Microsoft Docs
-description: Learn how to enable your bot to understand natural language using LUIS dialogs in the Bot Builder SDK for .NET.
+description: Learn how to enable your bot to understand natural language by using LUIS dialogs in the Bot Builder SDK for .NET.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework

-ms.date: 04/06/2017
+ms.date:
 ms.reviewer:
 ---

 # Enable language understanding with LUIS